TheScriptGuy/quad9-threat-intel-api/README.md

 ## Info to know about the python script

 The python script writes the downloaded content into the /quad9-intel-data directory in the filename format of quad9.Year-Month-DayHHour.json

+Example file names:
 * quad9.2021-01-01H05.json
 * quad9.2021-01-01H22.json
 * quad9.2021-01-02H15.json